Assessment and Evaluation

 Assessment, Promotion, and Appeals Policy

 Educational leaders continue to work closely with members of the Education Technology Unit to adapt existing functionalities and develop additional ones to support PGME’s move to CBME.
-Work on the electronic rubric system continues.
-A major focus over the past year has been developing summary report formats.
-Once realized, the system will enable users to monitor resident progress over time and across contexts (e.g., inpatient, outpatient) and automate the generation of ITER-style reports.
-Development time has been scheduled for the Fall 2014 to finalize the system.
+A major focus over the past year has been developing the system to replace one45.
+Several programs are currently piloting the new system, with rollout to all programs scheduled to occur over the next academic year.

 Dr. Laura McEwen is the Director, Assessment and Evaluation for Postgraduate Medical Education at Queen's University.
 She can be contacted at firstname.lastname@example.org.